Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Introduction

 \subsubsection{Camera-based Approaches}

-Camera-based damage detection extensively uses deep learning for accurate and efficient classification and localization of damages.
-Techniques such as DenseNet-160 (\citet{Lee2024AutomatedVD}), PANet (\citet{singh_automating_2019}), MobileNet (\citet{Waqas2020VehicleDC}), and Mask R-CNN (\citet{masks_rcnn, masks_rcnn2, masks_rcnn3}) have been applied to car damage detection, while Darknet-53 with YOLO (\citet{yolo}) (\citet{vanRuitenbeek2022CNNVehicleDamageDetection}), Inception-ResNetV2 (\citet{Dhieb2019AVD}), and front-view damage detection using Convolutional Neural Networks (\citet{balci_front-view_2019}) further demonstrate the versatility of deep learning.
-Innovative applications also include damage assessment and insurance evaluation (\citet{VeHIDE2024}).
-Beyond deep learning, rule-based expert systems have been explored for severity and cost prediction (\citet{harshani_image_2017}).
+Camera-based damage detection has been widely investigated using deep learning methods for accurate and efficient classification and localisation of damage.
+Techniques such as DenseNet-160 \citep{Lee2024AutomatedVD}, PANet \citep{singh_automating_2019}, MobileNet \citep{Waqas2020VehicleDC}, and Mask R-CNN \citep{masks_rcnn, masks_rcnn3} have been applied to car damage detection, while Darknet-53 with YOLO \citep{yolo, vanRuitenbeek2022CNNVehicleDamageDetection}, Inception-ResNetV2 \citep{Dhieb2019AVD}, and front-view damage detection using Convolutional Neural Network (CNNs) \citep{balci_front-view_2019} further demonstrate the versatility of deep learning.
+Innovative applications also include damage assessment and insurance evaluation \citep{VeHIDE2024}.
+Beyond deep learning, rule-based expert systems have been explored for severity and cost prediction \citep{harshani_image_2017}.
 However, challenges like high costs and limited scalability hinder real-time applications, especially in fleet and shared vehicle scenarios, underscoring the need for cost-effective solutions.